mmeendez8/mmeendez8.github.io/_posts/2023-11-08-tracking-by-detection-overview.md

 ## Introduction

 Tracking by detection is an object tracking approach that first detects objects in each frame of a video and then associates the detections across frames.
-This is done by matching the detections based on their location, appearance, or motion.
+This process involves matching detections by analyzing their location, appearance, or motion characteristics.
 Tracking by detection has become the most popular method for addressing object tracking due to the rapid development of reliable object detectors.

 The intention of this blog is to keep myself updated with the bibliography of tracking by detection methods.
 My intention is to regularly update this blog with new information and resources I find interesting.
 I have included the SORT and DeepSORT papers in the list, despite being older methods, as they laid the groundwork for many of the techniques covered here.

 ## SORT

 It is a very good and simple work from 2016 that quickly became a standard in the field.
-Authors main goal was to create the fastest possible tracker relying on the quality of the object detector predictions.
-Appearance features of the objects are not used, only bounding box position and size.
+The author's main goal was to create the fastest possible tracker relying on the quality of the object detector predictions.
+Appearance features of the objects are not used; the system relies solely on bounding box position and size.

 They employ two classical methods: